MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     file_prefix = {string}

-The :code:`file_prefix` keyword allows the user to set a common prefix name for all generated output files.
-The resulting names of the output files should be self-explanatory according to their unique file extension.
+The :code:`file_prefix` keyword allows the user to set a common prefix name for all generated :ref:`outputFiles`.

-Output_File
+.. _logfilekey:

+Log File
 ===========

+.. admonition:: Key
+    :class: tip

-    output_file = {file} -> "default.out"
+    output_file = {file} -> "default.log"

-The :code:`output_file` keyword sets the name for the log file, in which all important information about the performed calculation can be found.
+The ``output_file`` keyword sets the name for the :ref:`logFile`, in which important information about the performed calculation can be found.

-.. centered:: *default value* = "default.out"
+.. centered:: *default value* = "default.log"

 .. _mdoutputfilekeys: